-In March 2021, we entered into a Loan and Security Agreement ("Oxford LSA") with Oxford, pursuant to which we may borrow up to \$30.0 million, issuable in two separate tranches of \$20.0 million ("Term A Loan") and \$10.0 million ("Term B Loan"), collectively referred to as the Oxford Loans.
+In March 2021, we entered into a Loan and Security Agreement ("Oxford LSA") with Oxford, pursuant to which we could borrow up to \$30.0 million, issuable in two separate tranches of \$20.0 million ("Term A Loan") and \$10.0 million ("Term B Loan"), collectively referred to as the Oxford Loans.
 The Term A Loan became available at the effective date of the Oxford LSA and \$12.5 million of the proceeds were used to pay off the previously outstanding Silicon Valley Bank term loans.
 The remaining net proceeds from the Term A Loan of \$7.4 million, after taking into effect specified issuance and legal fees designated within the distribution letter, were distributed in March 2021.
 The Term A Loan had an interest-only period that commenced upon the borrowing with interest due and payable upon the first day of each month.
-The interest-only period initially was planned to end May 1, 2023, provided that upon the funding of the Term B Loan the end date would be extended to May 1, 2024.

 On February 22, 2022, we entered into an amendment to the Oxford LSA whereby the interest only period for the Term A Loans will end on March 1, 2024, instead of May 1, 2023.
 In connection with the amendment, the maturity of the Term A Loans was extended from March 18, 2026 to February 1, 2027.
-The principal payments due under the Oxford Loans, and the related accrued final payment, have been classified as current liabilities as of December 31, 2022 and March 31, 2023, due to our assessment that the material adverse change clause under the Oxford Loans is not within our control.
+The principal payments due under the Oxford Loans, and the related accrued final payment, have been classified as current liabilities as of December 31, 2022 and June 30, 2023, due to our assessment that the material adverse change clause under the Oxford Loans is not within our control.
 We have not been notified of an event of default by the lender as of the date of this report.

-The Term B Loan would have become available upon achievement of certain clinical development milestones, and remain available until the earlier of (i) June 30, 2023, (ii) forty-five days after the occurrence of such clinical development milestone, and (iii) the occurrence of an event of default.
-As a result of the discontinuation of one of the cohorts in our KICKSTART trial, which was previously announced in January 2023, we do not expect to achieve the clinical development milestones by June 30, 2023 and therefore do not expect to have access to the additional \$10.0 million under the Term B Loan.
+The Term B Loan would have become available upon achievement of certain clinical development milestones, and was available until the earlier of (i) June 30, 2023, (ii) forty-five days after the occurrence of such clinical development milestone, and (iii) the occurrence of an event of default.
+As we did not achieve the clinical development milestones by June 30, 2023, we no longer have access to the additional \$10.0 million under the Term B Loan.

 We are required to make a final payment equal to 5.5% of each funded tranche at maturity, which has been recorded as a debt discount and is being amortized over the term of the debt arrangements.
-In connection with the Oxford LSA, we issued warrants to purchase a total of 37,575 shares of Series C Preferred Stock at an exercise price of \$5.33 per share.
-The warrants were automatically cashless exercised on August 25, 2021, in connection with the completion of the Business Combination, for 17,575 shares of common stock.

-Equity Purchase Agreement with Lincoln Park
+Purchase Agreement with Lincoln Park